gracefulife/clova-developer-guide/en/CEK/References/Custom_Extension_Message_Format.md

 # Custom extension message
-A custom extension message is used when your custom extension sends and receives information to and from CEK.
-A custom extension message is divided to [request message](#RequestMessage) and [response message](#ResponseMessage).
+When CEK and your custom extension exchange information, they use custom extension messages.
+A custom extension message is divided into [request message](#RequestMessage) and [response message](#ResponseMessage).

 ## Request message {#RequestMessage}
-CEK sends a request message to your custom extension to send a user request analyzed by Clova (HTTPS request).
-The following explains the structure and fields of a request message and how the *request* field is configured differently in each type of request.
+When CEK sends a user request (analyzed by Clova) to your custom extension, it sends a request message (HTTPS request).
+The following explains the structure and fields of a request message and how the `request` field is configured for each type of request.

 ### Message format

 {% raw %}
 ```json